WS-JSNA/ws-jsna.github.io/_starting-well/00-index.md

 * [School age children and education](/starting-well/education-children/)
 * [Young people](/starting-well/young-people/)

-{% include embedpdf file_path="/assets/uploads/starting-well/CYP-Outcomes-revised-August-2016.pdf" %}
+{% include embedpdf file_path="/assets/uploads/starting-well/CYP-Outcomes-revised-August-2016.pdf" caption="A Walk Through the Outcomes for Children and Young People in West Sussex." %}

 **Please note:** we are currently updating the West Sussex JSNA site so please check back soon for updates.
 {: .notice--danger}